it-novum/openITCOCKPIT-documentation/en/docs/reporting.md

 | Hosts         | :fontawesome-solid-times: | Hosts that are to be evaluated            |
 | Service RegEx |                           | Filter for services as regular expression |

-### Autoreport Globals
+### Autoreport global settings

-In the main menu under System Configuration → System → Autoreport Globals, various standard settings for the autoreports can be set.
-Descriptions of the individual options can be found directly in the table under the "Info Button".
+Various standard settings for the autoreports can be set in the main menu under System configuration → System → Autoreport global settings.
+Descriptions of the individual options can be found directly in the table under the “Info" button.

 ![](/images/autoreportModule-globalsinfo.png)

-Please note that the options you set there affect all reports generated via the Autoreport module. will be affected!
+Please note that the options you select will affect all reports generated by the autoreport module!